maikotrindade/maikotrindade.github.io/_posts/2029-02-20-coroutines-android-simplify-code.markdown

  The keyword `suspend` is Kotlin's way of marking a function, or function type, available to coroutines.
 When a coroutine calls a function marked `suspend`, instead of blocking until that function returns like a normal function call, it suspends execution until the result is ready then it resumes where it left off with the result.
 While it's suspended waiting for a result, it unblocks the thread that it's running on so other functions or coroutines can run.

 *Note*
->	The pattern of `async` and `await` in other languages is based on coroutines.
-If you're familiar with this pattern, the suspend keyword is similar to `async`.
-However in Kotlin, `await()` is implicit when calling a `suspend` function.
+>	The pattern of async and await in other languages is based on coroutines.
+If you're familiar with this pattern, the suspend keyword is similar to async.
+However in Kotlin, await() is implicit when calling a suspend function.

 ### Scopes